mattatlincoln/Numerical-Methods/README.md

 ## Assessments

-3 short tests per term - 20% of the mark.
-These will be carried out in-class by academics and demonstrators.
+2 short tests per term - 20% of the mark.
+The assessment of these will be carried out in-class by academics and demonstrators.
 You will submit your work on Bb and then ask to have your work examined.
 You need to demonstrate an understanding of the methods used - both theory and computer code to implement the numerical methods.
 At the end of each half semester you will be credited with the mark if you have passed all the tests in that portion of the course.
 If you cannot demonstrate sufficient knowledge of the material in the test you can resubmit and try again.
 This is an opportunity to discuss your understanding of the material and to gain crucial feedback from your instructors.

 This module will also have two in-class tests - at the end of each semester (80% of total mark, 40% for each test).
 The questions will be in a similar spirit as the weekly exercises and short-tests.

 ## Deadlines

-Weekly short questions will be included in the lecture materials in the Monday session on the material covered in the online lecture.
+Weekly short questions will be based on the lecture materials of the sessions before they are set.
 You should attempt these and discuss with lecturers and demonstrators toallow feedback to be given in the following sessions.

-There will be two time constrained assessments assignments.
+There will be two in-class tests.

 ## Logbooks